Dr. Daniel Otero Baguer

 Dr. Nikolay Koldunov

-Nikolay Koldunov is Post-Doctoral Researcher at the Helmholtz-Center for Polar and Marine Research, Alfred Wegener Institute (AWI) in Bremerhaven.
+Nikolay Koldunov is a Senior Scientist at the Helmholtz-Center for Polar and Marine Research, Alfred Wegener Institute (AWI) in Bremerhaven.

 He works on very high-resolution ocean and climate modelling, pre- and post processing of large amounts of geophysical data and interactive data analysis and visualization.